Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 _Note: If there are any issues with Chrome Remote Desktop when following these steps, run `sudo apt-get --purge remove chrome-remote-desktop` to uninstall it and try again._

 Now, try to connect to the computer using Chrome Remote Desktop on another device signed in with the same Google account.
-You should see a simmilar message to the one shown in the image below:
+You should see a similar message to the one shown in the image below:

 <img width="400" src="https://user-images.githubusercontent.com/87048351/216847379-26bf946e-b132-4bdc-b1b5-82e8f96920f3.jpg">